wkisielewicz/nahim/README.md

     lein ring server

-## About

-A simple blog in Clojure as a single page website.
-It is based on Bootstrap framework.
-From the admin dashboard you can add, delete and edit posts.
+Your application will be visible at localhost: 3000.
 Go to admin panel: localhost:3000/admin.

 ## License